sohail-eng/baseapi-hexagonal-architecture/README.md

 > - **_Basic_** validation, like checking whether the structure of the incoming request matches the structure of the
-    defined request model (e.g., type safety and required fields) should be performed by controllers at this layer, while **_business rule_** validation (e.g., ensuring the email domain is allowed, verifying the uniqueness of username, or checking if a user meets the required age) belongs to the Domain or Application layer.
+    defined request model (e.g., type safety and required fields) should be performed by controllers at this layer, while **_business rule_** validation (e.g., ensuring the email domain is allowed, verifying the uniqueness of email, or checking if a user meets the required age) belongs to the Domain or Application layer.
 > - Business rule validation often involves relationships between fields, such as ensuring that a discount applies only
     within a specific date range or a promotion code is valid for orders above a certain total.
 > - **Carefully** consider using Pydantic for business rule validation.
 While convenient, Pydantic models are slower